-In Judaism we use the word brit when we discuss our most significant relationships.
-When two people come together in marriage we call their relationship a brit or "covenant."
-When a child is welcomed into our people we call the ceremony a bris, which is simply a different pronunciation of the same word.
-Indeed, we refer to our people as a whole, the Jewish People, as an am brit, "a covenanted people."
-Most significantly, beginning with our ancestor, Abraham, our people's relationship with God has been referred to as a brit or “covenant.”
+In Judaism, we use the word brit when we discuss our most significant relationships.
+When two people come together in marriage, we call their relationship a brit or a covenant.
+When a child is welcomed into our people, we call the ceremony a bris, which is simply a different pronunciation of the same word.
+Indeed, we refer to our people as a whole – the Jewish People – as an am brit, a covenanted people.
+Most significantly, beginning with our ancestor Abraham, our people’s relationship with God has been referred to as a brit or covenant.

 So, too, should the relationship between members of a synagogue be infused with the same spirit of holiness, of special significance, that leads us to call a relationship a brit.
-For several generations American Jews have referred to those individuals or families who are part of a synagogue community as "members."
-The use of this English word to describe a person's relationship with their synagogue was drawn from an American landscape that was filled with associations, clubs and organizations of every stripe which used the term “member” to refer to those people who joined these voluntary associations.
+For several generations, American Jews have referred to those individuals or families who are part of a synagogue community as members.
+The use of this English word to describe a person’s relationship with their synagogue was drawn from an American landscape that was filled with associations, clubs, and organizations of every stripe that used the term member to refer to those people who joined these voluntary associations.

-In other words, a partner is a member who recognizes that the bond that he/she shares with others in the congregation, in the community, has special significance.
-A chaver sees her/himself and the others in their community as engaged in a covenantal relationship, a brit.
+In other words, a partner is a member who recognizes that the bond he or she shares with others in the congregation, in the community, has special significance.
+A chaver sees herself or himself and the others in the community as engaged in a covenantal relationship, a brit.
 It is that brit which makes congregational life so meaningful.
 It is the covenant we share with one another and with God.

 Rabbi Jordan Millstein